How’s the Saratoga California real estate market?

 And from last month for comparison:

 Yeowch!
-The January market’s beyond hot – it’s scorching!
-Moving from a steady 119% over list price, the average sale has risen to a whooping 123.5% of listed!
-Properties are still flying off the shelves at 9 days on market.
+This market’s beyond hot – it’s scorching!
+The average sales haven’t cooled much since the last month with the average sales happening at 120.4% of list price.
+Properties are still flying off the shelves at 10 days on market.

 What about the Sunnyvale condo and townhome market?